Introduction to Microtomy: Preparing & Sectioning Paraffin Embedded Tissue

 Small air bubbles in the flotation bath are ignored.
-Any bubbles that are trapped under the section apparently disappear as the section dries.
-Although the bubbles may apparently disappear, the areas in the section above the bubble are often distorted and are likely to float off during staining.
+Any bubbles that are trapped under the section seem to disappear as the section dries.
+Although the bubbles may seem to disappear, the areas in the section above the bubble are often distorted and are likely to float off during staining.

 The use of “sticky” (charged) slides or section adhesives such as AAS is considered and used appropriately.

-Sections are drained briefly before being placed in the slide drier or onto a hotplate.
+Sections are drained briefly before being placed in the slide dryer or onto a hotplate.

 Sections are not drained properly before being dried horizontally.
 Sections move on the slide and sometimes do not dry flat.

-The temperature of the slide drier is carefully monitored.
+The temperature of the slide dryer is carefully monitored.

-Sometimes the slide drier is very hot.
-Excessive heat can produce hot-spots in sections and cause uneven staining.
+Sometimes the slide dryer is very hot.
+Excessive heat can produce hot spots in sections and cause uneven staining.